Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 - To provide a fun entertainment quiz game for a user.
 - To provide a variety of entertainment categories to choose from.
 - To provide a score, once the quiz is finished.
-- To show which questions the user would of got wrong.
+- To show which questions the user would of got right and wrong as well.

 [Back to Top](<#table-of-content>)
 ## User Experience